emergentcomplex/CHORUS/docs/ideas/idea_01_definitive_llm_architecture.md

-# Idea 01 (Revised): Implement the Definitive, Three-Tiered LLM Architecture
+# Idea 01: Implement the Definitive, Three-Tiered LLM Architecture

 **1. Concept:**
 Evolve the CHORUS engine to a definitive, three-tiered, multi-provider LLM architecture.
 This will be the foundational model for all AI-driven tasks, optimizing the system for cost, speed, and analytical quality by assigning every task to the appropriate model tier.
 This architecture, named "The Directorate Standard," reserves our most powerful and expensive reasoning model for the highest-leverage points of synthesis and critique.

 **2. Problem Solved:**

-- **Architectural Imprecision:** Our previous "Tiered Model" idea was a good start, but it lacked a precise definition of which tasks belong to which tier.
+- **Architectural Imprecision:** A simple two-tier model lacks the granularity to handle the wide range of tasks in our system, from high-volume data extraction to high-stakes logical deconstruction.
-- **Cost/Quality Imbalance:** A two-tier system forces a compromise, potentially using a costly model for a task that doesn't require it, or a weaker model for a task that demands elite reasoning.
+- **Cost/Quality Imbalance:** A two-tier system forces a compromise, either using a costly model for a simple task or a weaker model for a task that demands elite reasoning.
 - **Lack of a "Surge" Capability:** The system has no mechanism to deploy its most powerful reasoning capabilities at the most critical moments of judgment.

 **3. Proposed Solution:**